riyashikanedunchezhian-lgtm/FOSS-Tool-recommender-/README.md

 - Git & GitHub

 ---
-🚀 How to Run This Project
+### How to Run This Project
-📦 1.
-Clone the Repository
+## 1. Clone the Repository

+Use Git to download the project and move into the folder:

 git clone https://github.com/your-username/FOSS-Tool-recommender-.git

 cd FOSS-Tool-recommender-

-🧰 2.
-Install Required Libraries
+## 2. Install Required Libraries

+Install all the necessary Python dependencies:

 pip install -r requirements.txt

-▶️ 3.
-Run the Application
+## 3. Run the Application

+Start the complete system using a single command:

 python run.py

-👉 This single command will:
+This command will automatically:

 Start the backend server

-Ensure database connection
+Connect to the database

-Load data if needed
+Load data if required

-Launch the complete system

-🌐 4.
-Open in Browser
+## 4. Open in Browser

+After running the server, open your browser and go to:

 http://127.0.0.1:8000

-🧪 5.
-Use the Application
+### How to Use the Application

-Click Get Started

-Select:
+Click “Get Started” on the landing page

+Select your required:

 Genre

 Difficulty level

-Click Get Tool
+Click “Get Tool”

-View the recommended tool with description and link
+View the recommended tool with its description and official link

-⚠️ Requirements (Before Running)
+### Requirements

+Make sure the following are installed before running:

 Python 3.8 or higher

-MongoDB installed and running locally
+MongoDB running locally